ghm0819/ERPoT/README.md

-2. According to the map info (.bin) under the folder `./map/` and our provided [test datasets](https://drive.google.com/drive/folders/129CwgdfpV40PO4lC1a3rOf7FqzG5J7iF), run the following commands.
+2. Please run the following commands according to the map info (.bin) under the folder ./map/ and our provided test datasets.
 Note that, the initial pose of the test dataset should be modified in `./config/tracking_params.yaml`, and the parameter `map path` in `./launch/pose_tracking.launch` of the test dataset also needs to be modified.

       ```
    $ roslaunch ERPoT pose_tracking.launch